 The National Historic Preservation Act of 1966 authorized the Secretary of the Interior to create the National Register of Historic Places.
-Districts, sites, buildings, structures, and objects significant in American history, architecture, archeology, engineering and culture are eligible for listing if they meet at least one of four criteria.10 Eligible resources are those:
+Districts, sites, buildings, structures, and objects significant in American history, architecture, archeology, engineering and culture are eligible for listing if they meet at least one of four criteria.
+Eligible resources are those:

-- A. That are associated with events that have made a significant contribution to the broad patterns of our history; or - B. That are associated with the lives of persons significant in our past; or
+- A. That are associated with events that have made a significant contribution to the broad patterns of our history; or - B. That are associated with the lives of persons significant in our past; or - C. That embody the distinctive characteristics of a type, period, or method of construction, or that represent the work of a master, or that possess high artistic values, or that represent a significant and distinguishable entity whose components may lack individual distinction; or